It's been a couple of years since I did my first EM2 K-Swap.

 What I didn't know was that the lower mounts don't necessarily have to get replaced with the conversion mounts.
 Since they get attached to the subframe, you're able to fall back on stock Acura RSX, Civic Si, Civic Type-R, or any model that came with a K-Series engine.

-Doing that, you would lower the vibrations which get transferred to the chassis because the stock mounts rubber bushings absorb more vibrations.
-On the other side, you would sacrifice some of the stiff and direct driving response.
+By doing that, you would lower the vibrations which get transferred to the chassis because the stock mount's rubber bushings absorb more vibrations.
+On the other hand, you would sacrifice some of the stiff and direct driving responses.

 3) Wiring in the oxygen sensor

 I knew that the wiring topic wouldn't be an easy one - but it turned out to be the one that caused me the most trouble.

 Since the oxygen sensor wires in the Civic EM2 are not part of the engine harness, you need to wire them in separately.
 Fortunately, I found a brief write-up of the wiring process of an EM2 K-Swap on the internet and followed through the instructions.

 Doubts had already come up when I looked at the wiring mess, and my intuition was right - the oxygen sensor wasn't delivering any measurements, but only throwing a malfunction code.